vippsas/vipps-login-api/vipps-login-integrations.md

 ## Auth0

-First add a new Enterprise Connection of type "Open ID Connect".
+On the Auth0 dashboard add a new Enterprise Connection of type "Open ID Connect".

 The configuration required is as following: